nuuuwan/lk_dmc_vis/README.md

 ![Map](images/map.png)

-## 📢 Higher-Frequency River Level Data from the Irrigation Department
+## 🚨 IMPORTANT-NOTICE: Higher-Frequency River Level Data 🆕 from the Irrigation Department

 The Disaster Management Centre of Sri Lanka receives its river water level data from the Hydrology and Disaster Management Division of the Irrigation Department.